gsoft-inc/dynamite-components/README.md

 * Taxonomy navigation
 * Variations

-Start by creating an empty class library project in Visual Studio, then install the `GSoft.Dynamite.StandardPublishingCMS` NuGet package.
+Start by creating an empty class library project in Visual Studio (e.g. `Company.MyProject.SetupScripts`), then install the `GSoft.Dynamite.StandardPublishingCMS` NuGet package.

 A few scripts will be created for you, along with configuration files arranged in a folder hierarchy.